 OMR Flexibility During Excess Flow Conditions – Allow for the Projects to operate to more negative OMR when risk to listed species is low.
 There are many conditions that have to be met before the projects can flex the OMR to something more negative than -5,000 cfs including insuring that no other OMR action has been triggered, as well as evaluating if OMR flexing would exacerbate the need for additional OMR requirements in the near future.
 In this aspect there is again the potential for the CVP and SWP to each be left operating to a different standard, the potential range of which is speculative.

+Spring Maintenance Flows under Revised Alternative 2b

+Revised Alternative 2b includes SWP export operations that would continue to provide Spring Maintenance Flows as they occur under the 2008/2009 BiOps, or as a mechanism to develop water for redeployment at a later time.
+It is expected that CVP would not operate to the same criteria as the SWP during this period and that was reflected in the modeling analysis for Revised Alternative 2b.

+Conclusions

 As explained above, the CalSim II model does not—and cannot--represent real-time operations perfectly.
 CalSim II incorporates assumptions to provide for general operating conditions, but actual operations can vary and the general operating conditions do not represent extreme possibilities associated with fishery-based regulatory criteria.

 Additionally, several conditions could require the CVP and the SWP to operate to different regulatory requirements associated with additional CDFW authority over SWP operations.
-However, it is too speculative to assume such conditions in the modeling analysis.
+In the event that the SWP is required to operate to different criteria, then the SWP will operate the proportionate share of that criteria.
+It is expected that the SWP and CVP will likely operate to different criteria during the Spring Maintenance Flow period, but other divergences in operating criteria are too speculative to assume in the modeling analysis.

 Despite CalSim II’s limitations, CalSim II offers the best tool available to simulate SWP and CVP potential operational alternatives over a range of hydrologic conditions.
 Comparison of analysis of different operational regimes (including regulatory conditions) allows reasonable inference of how differently the projects might perform under the differing conditions.